KeckObservatory/RemoteObserving/README.md

 - Install python3
     - If you are using Anaconda, download and run the latest [anaconda installer](https://www.anaconda.com/download)
-    - If you are using Anaconda, you can create an "environment" for remote observing by running:
-    ```
-    conda env create -f environment.yaml
-    ```
-    This will mean you have a python configuration named "KRO" specifically for Keck Remote Observing.
-The `start_keck_viewers` script will automatically attempt to use this if it exists.
     - If needed, add python3 to user path (example below for `~/.bashrc` with one possible python install path):
     ```
     export PATH=/usr/local/anaconda3-7/bin:$PATH